nfrazier08/reminderPro/reminderpro/ReduxNotes.md

 Some Redux Notes:

+So what's happening with redux?
+User interaction => Dispatch action from react component => Reducer evaluates action and determine new state => new state information arrives at component via connect and triggers re-render

 Redux actions are javascript objects
     -They must have a 'type' property
         -This tells redux what type of action is being performed